openbikesensor/OpenBikeSensor3dPrintableCase/MainCase/VerticalCase_JSN-AJ/logo-case-generator/README.md

 # Logo Case Generator

-This is a tool made with OpenSCAD, to take the main case file and add a logo to it.
+This is a tool made with OpenSCAD, to take the main case or lid file and add a logo to it.
 The script generates a "main" part and a "inner" part, where the main part is the normal case file with the logo cut out, and the "inner" part is the logo.
 This can be used in multi-part printing, e.g. in Prusa Slicer.
 In general